CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 ## Run the analysis

+### Run the analysis workflow using Snakemake

-The analysis uses the Singularity images and Snakemake.
+The analysis workflow uses the Singularity images and Snakemake.

 The study contains 3 samples of single-cell RNA-seq data.
 Each sample have several steps of analysis you will find the R script files in the subfolder **03_Script**.

 Each step of analysis generates its own HTML report file and several output files.
 Some output files of some steps are used by other steps, making a complete workflow of analysis.
+The output files are stored in each datatset folder in a sub-folder named "05_Output".

 The simpliest way to run the complete single-cell analysis of a sample is to use the Snakemake workflow dedicated to each sample.
 The workflow is controled by a snakefile stored in the **04_Workflow** subfolder of each sample folder.
 This workflow uses Singularity images (see above) to control the software environment for each analysis step.
 So you need both Snakemake and Singularity installed on your system to use this workflow (see above).